Categories

 On June 29, 2023, the French National Assembly unanimously passed a restitution bill “relative à la restitution des biens culturels ayant fait l’objet de spoliations dans le contexte des persécutions antisémites perpétrées entre 1933 et 1945.”
 The law enables public entities owning property spoliated during the period between January 30, 1933 and May 8, 1945 in the context of anti-Semitic persecution, regardless of where the spoliation took place, to deaccession the artwork.
 This however requires that the Commission for the Compensation of Victims of Spoliation (CIVS) recommends the object’s deaccessioning and that this opinion is shared by the Prime Minister (for national collections) or by the local authority that owns the item (for local authority collections: towns, départements, regions).

-In 2024, the SLAM (Syndicat National de la Librairie Ancienne et Moderne) Training Institute was founded with the aim of organizing training on written and graphic heritage, aimed at booksellers and their employees, future booksellers, students, and librarians.
+Also in 2024, the SLAM (Syndicat National de la Librairie Ancienne et Moderne) Training Institute was founded with the aim of organizing training on written and graphic heritage, aimed at booksellers and their employees, future booksellers, students, and librarians.
 In cooperation with ILAB, the missing books register, and the Ministry of Culture, a guide to good practice is in the works.

 National Organizations